beto-rodriguez/LiveCharts2/docs/about/mvvm.md

     }
 }</code></pre>

-Too much code to declare a property isn't it? but now we can use the `CommunityToolkit.Mvvm` package and write a much simpler view model:
+Too much code to declare a property isn't it? but now we can use the `CommunityToolkit.Mvvm` package and write a cleaner view model:

 <pre><code>using LiveChartsCore;
 using CommunityToolkit.Mvvm.ComponentModel;